indudhar/java-organizer-app/README.md

 Business Case:

 Organize tasks.
 Each task consists of a task title, task description, create date and expected completion date.
-Actions - create, archive or delete a task
+Actions - create, archive or delete a task.
+Show live weather forecast.

 You can download the project freely and play with it to your heart's content.
 If playing with this application helps you pick up a few knowledge bites, then our intention is completely fulfilled.
 Likewise, if you have tips to improve this application, please do let us know.